-It certainly can be argued that the sampling done was far better in a number of ways than almost all population samples typically used in other past and current studies, survey or otherwise, of the reactions of impacted and nonimpacted people in different communities to the same major disaster.
+It certainly can be argued that the sampling done was far better in a number of ways than almost all population samples typically used in other past and current studies, survey or otherwise, of the reactions of impacted and non-impacted people in different communities to the same major disaster.
 The elaborateness of the interview guide far transcended both in quantity and range of topics what is usually covered in past and current research on the responses of victims and non-victims to a community wide disaster.
-The field work, could also be said, to be better in many respects than almost all other studies in the area; this ranged from having a non-completion rate of only six percent, to having a special field team specifically trained only for studies on disasters, to the obtaining of very lengthy tape recorded interviews.
-The gathered data was not only double coded (an almost unheard of process these days), but a very elaborate and finely differentiated coding scheme was used.
+The field work it could also be said was better in many respects than almost all other studies in the area; this ranged from having a non-completion rate of only 6 percent, to have a special field team specifically trained only for studies on disasters, to the obtaining of very lengthy tape recorded interviews, The gathered data was not only doubled coded (an almost unheard of process these days), but a very elaborate and finely differentiated coding scheme was used.